-Research aiming to automatically model and animate virtual humans with natural expressions faces challenges not only in automatic 3D character manipulation/transformation, synchronisation of face expressions, e.g., lips and gestures with speech, path finding and collision detection, but furthermore in the refined sensitive execution of each action.
+Research aiming to automatically model and animate virtual humans with natural expressions faces challenges not only in automatic 3D character transformation, synchronisation of face expressions, e.g., lips and gestures with speech, path finding and collision detection, but furthermore in the refined sensitive execution of each action.
 The exact manner of an affective action depends on intensity, fluency, scale and timing and impacts on the viewer's interpretation of the behaviour.
 Various scripting languages specifically cater for the modelling of the detected emotions and affective behaviour characteristics.
 Non-verbal behaviour of avatars is automatically modelled from conversational text with the Behaviour Expression Animation Toolkit (BEAT) [12].
 Based on the analysis of linguistics and context of dialogue scripts appropriate Multimodal Presentation Mark-up Language (MPML) [13] annotations are automatically added to model speech synthesis, facial and body animations of 3D agents.
 SCREAM (Scripting Emotion-based Agent Minds) [14] is a web-based scripting tool for multiple characters which computes affective states based on the OCC-Model [4] of appraisal and intensity of emotions, as well as social context.
-ALMA [15] (a Layered Model of Affect) implements AffectML, an XML based modelling language which incorporates the concept of short-term emotions, medium-term moods and long-term personality profiles.
-The OCEAN personality model [16], Ekman's basic emotions [2] and a model of story character roles are combined through a fuzzy rule-based system [7] to decode the meaning of scene descriptions and to control the affective state and body language of the characters.
-The high-level control of affective characters in [7] maps personality and emotion output to graphics and animations.
-Postural values for the four main body areas, head, trunk, upper and lower limbs, manipulate the shape, geometry and motion of the character model based on animation techniques for believable characters [17] considering physical characteristics of space, timing, velocity, position, weight and portion of the body.
+ALMA (A Layered Model of Affect) [15] implements AffectML, an XML based modelling language which incorporates the concept of short-term emotions, medium-term moods and long-term personality profiles.
+In [7] the OCEAN (Openness, Conscientiousness, Extroversion, Agreeableness and Neuroticism) personality model [16], Ekman's basic [2] emotions and a model of story character roles are combined through a fuzzy rule-based system to decode the meaning of scene descriptions and to control the affective state and body language of the characters.
+Su et al. [7] map personality and emotion output to graphics and animations.
+Postural values for four main body areas manipulate the shape, geometry and motion of the character model considering physical characteristics of space, timing, velocity, position, weight and portion of the body.
 Embodied Conversational Agents (ECA) are capable of real-time face-to-face conversations with human users or other agents, generating and understanding NL and body movement.
-The virtual human, Max [18], engages museum visitors in small talk.
+The virtual human, Max [17], engages museum visitors in small talk.
 Max listens while the users type their input, reasons about actions to take, has intention and goal plans, reacts emotionally and gives verbal and non-verbal feedback.
-Greta [19] is modelled as an expressive multimodal ECA.
-The Affective Presentation Markup Language (APML) defines her facial expressions, hand and arm gestures for different communicational functions and with varying degrees of expressivity (manner).
-The behaviours are synchronised to the duration of phonemes of speech.

-Multimodal annotation coding of video or motion captured data specific to emotion collects data in publicly available facial expression or body gesture databases [20].
+Greta [18] is modelled as an expressive multimodal ECA.
+Affective Presentation Markup Language (APML) defines her facial expressions, hand and arm gestures for different communicational functions and with varying degrees of expressivity (manner).
+The behaviours are synchronised with the duration of phonemes in speech.
+Multimodal annotation coding of video or motion captured data specific to emotion collects data in publicly available facial expression or body gesture databases [19].
 The captured animation data can be mapped to 3D models, which is useful for instructing characters precisely on how to perform desired actions.